-Hillary Clinton Thinks Ivanka Trump Should Be “Held Accountable” For Her Father’s Agenda
+Hillary Clinton Got Real About Ivanka Trump: She Should Be “Held Accountable”

 For many of us, the 2016 presidential election is burned into our brains, a slow-healing wound that we're still processing.
 And Hillary Clinton is here to process with us.
 The former presidential candidate sat down with Refinery29 to talk about her 2016 election post-mortem What Happened.
 Judging from the interview, she has become more candid, sharp-tongued, and ready to fight.
 Clinton spoke about the devastation of losing to Donald Trump, sexism and racism in the campaign, and keeping her guard up as a professional politician.
 But to boot, Hillary Clinton spoke about Ivanka Trump, and the idea that the first daughter is somehow outside the realm of political criticism.

 Clinton said of Ivanka Trump's role in the White House,

 Everyone associated with [Donald Trump] … they're either on board with that, or they're not.
 And if they're not, they need to be speaking out or leaving.
 But if they remain silent and just give lip service to contrary points of views, then they are part of his agenda and should be judged and held accountable for that.

 In other words: Clinton believes that all of the tutting and head-shaking and "strongly disagreeing" -- or, in Ivanka Trump's case, silence -- that we often see from President Trump's allies is meaningless if the president's advisers and employees don't remove themselves or take action when it comes to the hateful policies he's peddling.
 And that includes President Trump's eldest daughter, who is an official adviser to her father and is often present for official White House business.